SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

   - Info: Plays a game of Minesweeper with 2-12 Mines, by default 5 Mines.
   - Example: `%minesweeper 10`

-- **%modifyrolemenu** `<message ID> <exclusive: Optional> <Role(s): Optional>`
-  - Info: **Moderator only.** Modifies a role menu with special properties.
-Exclusive is a boolean(True/False) value which specifies if a Member is able to get 1 role (True) or all roles (False) from this role menu.
-The role(s) set a requirement so that a Member needs one of these roles to get any role of this role menu.
-Mention the role or use role ID.
-Both arguments are optional, if left out both default to False/None.
-  - Example: `%modifyrolemenu 858117781375418389 True @Singles Winner`

 - **%modnote**
   - Info: **Slash version unavailable.
 Moderator only.** Group command that lists the subcommands and their usage.
 The available subcommands are: set, delete, view.
 No slash version because this only lists the other commands.